ddionrails/ddionrails/README.md

   - For ssl change your docker-compose.yml or docker-compose.override.yml
     to mount cert and key at the right location.

-    - If you use a ca-chain file add this file to the end of your crt file.
+    - If you use a ca-chain file, add this file to the end of your crt file.
       This file can then be used by nginx as certificate.

 - Optional: Set up a backup routine for the database.